 Here, you will experience the amalgamation of two valleys – what a sight to see!
 And after you’re done staring at the magical natural wonder, move on with your journey.
 So, it takes an hour’s walk to reach Balu ka Gera campsite.
 After reaching Balu ka Gera, you will be able to relish the remainder of the sunlight thanks to the captivating sights.
 Enjoy exploring your new home for the day.

 The water sources are also available throughout the day’s trek, so you don’t need to fret.

 Start early in the morning to cross Hampta pass.
 As this is the most adventurous day of the trek, I suggest you get ready to experience all the thrill.
 The trek from Balu ka Gera to the top is a little challenging but equally mesmerizing to climb.
 Of course, please spend some time at the top, and you may even plan a picnic lunch at the top!

 Also, if you’re undertaking this expedition when there is enough snow, then sliding down the mountains for some time is also a good option.
 Now, once you’re ready to descend it will take you an hour to reach your home for the night – Shea Goru.

-Today’s trek is most descending but it’s a little tricky.
+Today’s trek is mostly descending, but it’s a little tricky.
 As there is a chance that you might slip so, I would suggest you descend properly with the support of your trekking pole.
-And, after two or three hours of trekking, you reach Chattru which is the ending point of this trek.
+And, after two or three hours of trekking, you reach Chattru, which is the ending point of this trek.
 Now, as per your plans, you may choose to visit Chandratal lake or move back to Manali.